Protections for World Surfing Reserves in Queensland

 Surfing is a major drawcard for recreation and tourism and a focal point for community life across many Queensland coastal locations.
 Any decline in surfing quality in those areas would negatively affect the local surfing community, visitors to these sites, local surf businesses and the overall economy of surf coast communities.

-Government action such as new legislation or amendments to existing legislation would aim to address any gaps in protection and enhance existing protections.
+Government action such as exploring legislative and non-legislative options would aim to address any gaps in protection and enhance existing protections.

 We are working with local residents, businesses, the surfing community and all levels of government to develop options for the protection of Queensland’s current surfing reserves, and any future surfing reserves.